Skip to main content

 Research Interests

-Ana María Silva Campo is a historian of race, gender, religion, and the law in colonial Latin American cities.
-Her book manuscript, Travelers of the Half Moon Gate, studies the formation of religious, gendered, and increasingly racialized hierarchies in Cartagena de Indias, the main port for the trade in African captives in Spanish South America during the seventeenth century.
-It examines the tension between the political economy of the trade in African captives and Spain’s imperial project to enforce religious orthodoxy.
-Using the rarely studied financial archives of the tribunal of the Inquisition in Cartagena, Travelers of the Half Moon Gate shows how the Inquisition transformed the city by confiscating and reselling the houses of free women of African descent while preserving the networks that sustained the trade in African captives during the seventeenth century.
+Dr. Ana María Silva Campo is a historian of race, gender, religion, and the law in colonial Latin American cities.
+In her current book project, Crossing the Half-Moon Bridge, she studies the formation of religious, gendered, and increasingly racialized hierarchies in Cartagena de Indias, the main port for the trade in African captives in Spanish South America during the seventeenth century.
+The book examines the tension between the political economy of the trade in African captives and Spain’s imperial project to enforce religious orthodoxy.
+Using the financial archives of the tribunal of the Spanish Inquisition in Cartagena, “Crossing the Half-Moon Bridge” shows how the Inquisition transformed the city by confiscating and reselling the houses of free women of African descent while preserving the networks that sustained the trade in African captives during the seventeenth century.
+Dr. Silva Campo’s research for this project has been supported by the American Council for Learned Societies.

 Some Notable Publications